sdobrau/emacs/README.md

 ...

-My emacs setup which I will refactor and make more robust at some point soon in the future
+My emacs setup.
+I will refactor and make it more robust at some point in the future.

 ...